-A follow-up study in 1999 looked at data to determine whether the intake of nitrate, nitrite, and NDMA through food consumption was correlated to an increased risk of gastro-intestinal tract cancers in a cohort of nearly 10,000 adults.
+A follow-up study in 1999 looked at data to determine whether the intake of nitrate, nitrite, and NDMA through food consumption was correlated to an increased risk of gastrointestinal tract cancers in a cohort of nearly 10,000 adults.
 The authors found a significant positive association between the intake of NDMA and the subsequent diagnosis of colorectal cancers.

 In 2010, researchers examined the extent to which acid-suppressive drugs, namely containing ranitidine, were tested for carcinogenic properties.
-The researches called for more testing of the drugs to determine the extent to which the drugs were linked to human cancers.
+The researchers called for more testing of the drugs to determine the extent to which the drugs were linked to human cancers.

-In 2013, a gastroenterology journal released the results of a study of cancer patients that indicated acid suppressive drugs were associated with an increase in gastric cancer.
+In 2013, a gastroenterology journal released the results of a study of cancer patients that indicated acid-suppressive drugs were associated with an increase in gastric cancer.